SpenserScruggs/DeltaArm_UI/README.md

 # DeltaArm_UI
 A simple GUI to control a delta arm through serial input

 This project is currently in the prototype phase, it has some functionality but could still benefit from additional modifications.
-Here is my source for the kinematic equations:
+Here is the source for the kinematic equations:

 https://hypertriangle.com/~alex/delta-robot-tutorial/